Vaashey Mashaa Ekee: Plot

 The story revolves around 2 individuals with different ideologies.
 Ziyadh wants to enjoy his life and don't want any kids.
 Nathasha on the other hand, is a hardworking teacher who loves kids and wants have one too.

 Problem arise when Natha become pregnant.
 Ziya's behaviour towards Natha changed after her pregnancy.
-Natha decided to separate from Ziya due to his lack of co-operation, and lives with her friend Inaya.
+Natha decided to separate from Ziya due to his lack of co-operation, and lives with her friend Ina.
 Ziya realised the importance of Natha and his baby and wants Natha back in him, but Natha doesn't wanna go back to him.
 Ziya does everything Natha expected him to do so he can win her back.
 Natha accept Ziya's apology.
 After getting along Natha gets labour pain and gets admitted.
 During the delivery Ziya was with Natha in the Labour ward despite it not being allowed.
 Ziya happily carries his and realise the importance of a child in marriage.

 Four years later, Natha and Ziya lives a happy life with their son.
 Natha reveals that she is pregnant again to which Ziya reacts in a negative way.